JaGeo/JaGeo.github.io/README.md

-# Group website George group
+# Former group website of the George group.

+We have moved to "DigiMatChem.github.io".